skellis46/slipbox/embodied intelligence project ahrc bid.md

 ## Approach 1500
 how you're going to do it and what it builds on

 _Transparencies_ (2018) is an art project by choreographer Siobhan Davies.
 In it Davies works with 1 to 20 participants, and together they stand at a large table and place, arrange, rearrange and overlay more than 100 images printed on acetate paper.
-Since its premiere in November 2018 the work has been seen by about 320 people.
-The primary physical movement is the act of moving the photographs, an interaction that is punctuated by periods of quiet reflection and occasional moments of unprompted dialogue.
-The images are mostly single figures caught in a moment of movement, and are drawn from visual art, dance, sports, photography, biology and science.

-_Transparencies_ is not overtly dance.
+The images are mostly single figures caught in a moment of movement, and are drawn from visual art, dance, sports and science.
+The primary physical motion is the act of moving the photographs, an interaction that is punctuated by periods of quiet reflection and moments of unprompted dialogue.
+The work is also not goal-directed.
+Davies is not looking for particular things or for audience members to have specific experiences.
+In this regard, _Transparencies_ has properties in common with other structurally fluid interactive process-based artworks like _Extended Hermeneutics_ (Lacey, 2019), _Gramsci Monument_ (Hirschhorn, 2013), _A Little Piece of Care_ (Fayard, 2018), and _These Associations_ (Sehgal, 2012). _Transparencies_ is not overtly dance.
 Rather, it is choreographic because it asks its participants (including Davies herself) to spatially organise and re-organise the images and to notice how these changes _feel_.
 It draws attention to the body in two ways: 1) the content of the images themselves; 2) reflection on 'where' sensation is directly felt and experienced in the body.

-The work is also not goal-directed.
-Davies is not looking for particular things or for audience members to have specific experiences.
-Davies writes that she is "not looking to find meaning in this process – a meaning can bring solidity and I am looking for movement.
-I stop looking at the images and instead look through them to others and recognise other ways of doing, connecting, seeing, and appreciating."
-In this regard, _Transparencies_ has in common other structurally fluid interactive process-based artworks like ... [mention other practices]

 - is it somatic?
 If so, how? what kinds of instructions does Sue give to the participant? (or will give)